hrustad1017/authServer/README.md

 Windows: redis is cannot be easily installed on Windows like it can on Linux, so instead I am using Docker Desktop for Windows and an official redis container image.
 To do this first create an account at Docker Hub www.hub.docker.com then download Docker Desktop for Windows from Docker Hub.
 Then use command: docker pull redis  (this will grab the latest image) then use command: docker run -d --name <THENAMEYOUWANT> --publish 6379:6379 redis  (this command runs a detached container with the redis image you pulled, names the container what you want and maps port 6379 of the container to port 6379 of the host computer which is where authServer will be looking for the redis instance. when not in use just use command: docker stop <the name of the container>  and then to start use command: docker start <the name of the container> to delete the container stop it and use command: docker rm <the name of the container>

-Linux: make sure your packages and computer are up to date with command: sudo apt-get update   and then: sudo apt-get upgrade  then install redis with command: sudo apt-get install redis-server
+Linux(Debian): make sure your packages and computer are up to date with command:

+    sudo apt-get update

+and then:

+    sudo apt-get upgrade

+then install redis with command:

+    sudo apt-get install redis-server

 for more information on redis: https://redis.io/